 Fuel queues: Your views

-There has been a second day of long queues at petrol stations as the government advises motorists to top-up half-full tanks.
+There has been a second day of long queues at petrol stations as the government advises motorists to

 It follows a ballot supporting industrial action by tanker drivers belonging to the union, Unite, over their working conditions and pay.